hieuvp/learning-automation-tools/xpath/README.md

 ### Relative XPath

 - **Example**: `//input[@id='ap_email']`.
-- For Relative XPath, the path starts from the middle of the HTML DOM structure.
+- The path starts from the middle of the HTML DOM structure.
-  It begins with the double forward slash (`//`), which means it can search the element anywhere at the webpage.
+  It begins with the double forward-slash (`//`), which means it can search the element anywhere at the webpage.

 ## Chrome DevTools